Helpful Books on Addictions

 The Recovery Book: Answers to All Your Questions About Addiction and Alcoholism and Finding Health and Happiness in Sobriety

 By Al J. Mooney, M.D., Arlene Eisenberg, and Howard Eisenberg.
 New York: Workman, 2014.

 This 600-page guidebook looks at all aspects of recovery.
 In it, the 12-Step Programs get mentioned often as a recovery technique, but the book also answers hundreds of questions about recovery in non-12-Step terms.
 You’ll find that this book serves very much as an encyclopedia, covering the entire recovery field with useful information and state-of-the-art advice.

 By John Finnegan and Daphne Gray.
 Berkeley, CA: Celestial Arts, 1990.

 The authors urge a whole person approach to recovery and give suggestions to guide the reader.
 This book presents a strong dietary plan, along with some recipes for you to try.
 It also includes nutritional and herbal therapy to help treat various medical problems that you encounter in recovery.

 The Truth About Addiction and Recovery: The Life-Process Program for Outgrowing Destructive Habits

 With the Life Process Program, you assess the impact of addictions on your life.
-Then you take a look at what’s really important to you.
-By doing this, you can answer the question, “Do I need to make a change?”
-If the answer is yes, the book gives you a complete set of guidelines to help you change behavior, including “Life Skills” training.
-This book offers a Lifestyle-Change Approach to quitting addictions, a type of approach that has proven extremely effective in numerous studies.
+Then you look at what’s really important to you.
+By doing so, you can answer the question, “Do I need to make a change?”
+If yes, the book gives you a set of guidelines for changing behavior, including “Life Skills” training.
+This book offers a Lifestyle-Change Approach to quitting addictions, an approach that has proven extremely effective in numerous studies.

 Seven-Weeks to Sobriety: The Proven Program to Fight Alcoholism through Nutrition